JNRowe/upoints/doc/xearth_and_pathcross.rst

 within 300 kilometres of me in the city marker file we've imported is London.

-I'll end this entry with similar text to that which created it:  If you think of any good uses for :mod:`upoints`, drop me a mail.
+I’ll end this entry with similar text to that which created it:  If you think of any good uses for :mod:`upoints`, drop me a mail.
 Cool new uses with attached patches are even better!